 You must turn these off.
 Microsoft Teams has a “Quiet Days” feature that stops notification popups during specific times and mobile phones generally have a similar feature to turn certain application notifications off at set times.

-There are many other tips and tricks that I can share and will in my next article, but please feel free to share your own remote working tips in the comments and I may include them in my next article.
+There are many other tips and tricks for working remotely that I can share and will in my next article, but please feel free to share your own remote working tips in the comments and I may include them in my next article.

 Stay healthy everyone.